Incoming Student Frequenty Asked Questions

 Iron and Ironing Board - These are not provided, so if you want to iron, bring an iron and a mini board that you can set up in your room when you need it.

 Laundry Supplies - Bring a laundry hamper or basket, detergent, softener.
 Consider purchasing cold water laundry detergent, which will clean your clothes safely and save energy.
-Also bring lots of quarters to pay for the washers and dryers, or you can use the vending stripe on your Brown ID - more info about this use of your Brown ID is available from the Brown Card Office.
+You can use the vending stripe on your Brown ID - more info about this use of your Brown ID is available from the Brown Card Office, use the Bear Bucks site to add funds to your ID.
 Brown Student Agencies offers a laundry service.
 There is a dry cleaner on Thayer Street and one on Brook Street near East Campus.

 Linens -Mattresses are 36 x 80 inches (sometimes called "twin extra-long").
 Bring sheets, pillowcases, blankets, comforter, towels, etc. Residence halls do get cold at night, particularly in early October before the heat is turned on.
 Many people use comforters instead of bedspreads for extra warmth.
 If you are having trouble finding twin, extra-long sheets and bedding items, try Brown Student Agencies; there is a link from the BSA web site to Residence Hall Linens - a linen vendor with extra-long sheets, comforters, and other college necessities.